arnabAdhikary98/cap_project_02/README.md

 <br />

-- When running this code if you select any particular date and click on get date, it'll display the date as dd/mm/yyyy order below 'Get Date' button.
+- When running this code if you select any particular date and click on 'Get Date', it'll display the date as dd/mm/yyyy order below 'Get Date' button.